 Be sure to take a look at the Frog Pond in the corner of Boston Common.
 While the Frog Pond is a skating rink in the winter, it offers a carousel in the warmer months.

 Beacon Hill is a picturesque, historic neighborhood in Boston.
 While there are shops, restaurants, salons, and fitness studios in the neighborhood, I recommend just walking by and admiring the architecture.
-Don’t miss Acorn Street, which is a beautiful street that is one of the most photographed.
+Don’t miss Acorn Street, which is a beautiful street that is one of the most photographed in the city.

 Beacon Hill is also home to the bar that inspired the bar Cheers.
 It was originally called the Bull and Finch Pub but was later renamed Cheers Beacon Hill.